Articles

 Regarding access control, the principle of least privilege should be applied.
 This means that each team member should only have access to the resources and information they need to do their job effectively.
 For example, developers should only have write access in their personal developer environments.
 This will enforce that all changes start at the development level and are applied to every environment in the pipeline before reaching production.

-(3) Plan for Sandbox Refresh and Data Management: Planning a sandbox refresh schedule ahead of time is especially important if back promotions aren’t available with your selected tooling, as lower-level environments will not be maintained with updates made across other dev environments.
+(3) Plan for Sandbox Refresh and Data Management: When planning to refresh a Salesforce sandbox, scheduling ahead of time is especially important if back promotions aren’t available with your selected tooling, as lower-level environments will not be maintained with updates made across other dev environments.

 Before a refresh, it is a good practice to leverage version control by taking a snapshot of environments so that all work is saved in case there are in-flight changes that were never committed.
 Scheduling sandbox refreshes and effectively communicating these plans to the rest of the team ensures that any in-flight changes are migrated or backed up before a refresh.